Ministerial Meeting towards Ending TB in the South-East Asia, 15-16 March 2017, New Delhi, India

-The WHO South-East Asia Region is home to 26% of the world’s population, but accounts for 41% of the global burden of TB incidence.
-In the Region in 2014, TB prevalence was estimated at 5.4 million cases while TB incidence was around 4 million.
+The WHO South-East Asia Region is home to 26% of the world’s population, but accounts for 46% of the global burden of TB incidence.
+In the Region in 2015 TB incidence was estimated around 4.7 million.
 Eliminating the disease in the Region is critical to ending the global TB epidemic.

 Addressing the determinants of TB such as poverty and direct risk factors e.g, overcrowding and poorly ventilated living and working environment have to be shared by all stakeholders.
 Eliminating TB should take significant effort and requires effective operationalization of the END TB Strategy that includes political commitment, better financing system, universal access to high quality care, and poverty reduction strategies.

 TB burden, 2015